 Before we made our way back to Luxembourg airport, we had some time in our day to fit in art.
 There's always time for art.
 Oh, it was a toasty day.
 Check out sis's video and you can catch a moment of our sweltering walk to this expansive glass building.
 We visited the Mudam Modern Art Museum, where there was an exhibition featuring the work of artist Susumu Shingu.
 Continuous streams of water jetted out from multiple squiggly lengths.
 It was quite mesmerizing to watch how it all synched in tandem, each arching arm making way for the next.
-The sculptural forms are 'underpinned by the harmonious quest for the rhythms and vibrations of nature', delicately melding the elements of water, wind, light and rain,
+The sculptural forms are 'underpinned by the harmonious quest for the rhythms and vibrations of nature', combining the elements of water, wind, light and rain.

 Curved yellow strips in the air billowed like chip sails, in search of an island awash with condiments.
 We're only missing a giant burger akin to the inflatable found at Supermarket Sweep.
 That would've been the bonus I'd have picked, had I been old enough to make it on the show.
 Or, seeing as I'm taking it back. watching Get Your Own back straight after school, to see over-sized chips being caber-tossed into a huge chip box costume.
 I may have digressed slightly.
 All this talk of potato goodness.
 While we're here talking food, we'll take it to the next course.
 For dessert, let's go with an Indian sweet I'm quite fond called halwa.
 It's fair to refer to it as the 'paper' dessert, what with it's sheet-like appearance.

-A multitude of colour swatches.
+A multitude of colour swatches were made more prominent upon wooden blocks - a Manhattan skyline of blended gradience.
 I flicked past rainbow shades with my eyes.
-Glanced at pastel shades made more prominent upon wooden blocks - a Manhattan skyline of blended gradience.
-There were elements of an industrial feel, with pewter lamps bended at the knees and a ladder overseeing the party.
+There were elements of an industrial feel, with pewter lamps bent at the knees and a ladder overseeing the party.
 The small-scale microcosm was offset beautifully with sprigs of plants, springing from plywood boards.
-Little islands.
-Will I be island hopping?
-I'm reminded of mini propagation lengths sitting in tiny pots, ready to make their mark in a planter.
-The anacampseros at home should be blooming in no time.
+Tiny islands.
+Time for a little island hopping?
+I'm reminded of mini propagation lengths sitting in petite pots, ready to grow in a larger planter.

 There's precarious balancing on plastic containers and a spirit level making sure we've achieved a harmonious balance.
 So many metaphors.
-Is it a balance of life?
+A balance of life?
 It could refer to the dramatic increase in awareness of plastic and how it is polluting the environment.
 The perched plant at the peak - maybe it highlights being able to survive, yet only once we've addressed problems at the root of the cause?
 Pots of beads here and there.
 I can relate, for sure.
-Tiny wooden seed beads sit in a box, awaiting that metaphorical needle to come on through.
+Tiny wooden seed beads sit in a box, awaiting a surface to adorn.

 A mini mushroom lamp is distanced away from it all.
 The source of where it all starts.
-That light-bulb idea formulating an entire world?
+That light-bulb idea formulating an entire world.
 We've got the piercing sun outside, as well as a lamp arching high above, representing that solar energy.
-Different sized lamps feature - from the one tucked away on the wooden ledge, to the angular-armed one making a point.
+Different sized lamps feature - from the one tucked away on the wooden ledge, to the angular-armed one that is more centre stage.
 Maybe in nightfall, a flicked switch would allow them to play the moon, illuminating fronds and foliage.
 Multiple moons.
 Areas of particular interest could be brought into the spotlight.
 There's magic found in the everyday.
 No room for considering objects as mundane here.

 The russet room.
-This installation entitled Smog|Tomorrow's sculpture has the intention of exploring energy states, with the flowing of heat and experimenting with physical processes.
+The installation entitled Smog|Tomorrow's sculpture has the intention of exploring energy states, with the flowing of heat and experimenting with physical processes.
 Swaying pendulums, trying to find that steady balance once again.
 Do the scales tip in favour of cement or the length of thread?
 It's a continuous play.
-The thought of a ceramic planter springs to mind and what should be chosen to reside in it.
+The thought of a ceramic planter springs to mind, upon seeing the stony vessel sitting on the wood.
+What would I choose to reside in it?
 I'm thinking blue hydrangeas or orangey camellias.